 If you wish to spread the payment, the regular contributions would be deducted from your pay, just like your normal pension contributions.
-Your normal contributions plus the APCs are deducted before your tax is worked out, so, if you pay tax, you receive tax relief automatically through the payroll.
+Your normal contributions plus the APCs are deducted before your tax is worked out.
+If you pay tax, you will receive tax relief automatically through the payroll.

 Tax relief is available on all pension contributions up to 100% of your taxable earnings.

 The minimum period of time that you can spread the payment of APCs over is 12 months, and the maximum is the number of years to your normal pension age.
 Your normal pension age is linked to your State Pension age (but with a minimum of age 65).
 If you are a year or less from your normal pension age you can only pay by lump sum.